sevidmusic/Rig/README.md

 --responds-to               The names of the additional Requests
                             the Route will respond to.

---route-hash                The hash of the Route to delete.
+--route-hash                The hash of the Route to update.
 ```

 Examples: